TomBric/stratux-radar-display/README.md

    ### Installation on a standard stratux device
    stratux-radar-display can run also directly on your stratux device.
 Connect the displays to the GPIO pins of the Stratux.
    Installation is only for expert users!
 To install the software perform the following steps:
-   1. Connect your stratux to a network, e.g. by integrating into your WLAN: Logon as root on your stratux and modify /etc/network/interfaces, so that is looks like
+   1. Connect your stratux to a network, e.g. by integrating into your WLAN: Logon as root on your stratux.
+Make a copy of the existing /etc/network/interfaces (e.g. cp /etc/netwokr/interface /etc/network/interfaces.stratux) and modify /etc/network/interfaces, so that is looks like
 ```
 auto lo
 iface lo inet loopback